-- The Commission and EEAS will proceed with the selection of observers in the framework of the criteria outlined in the European Union Council Decision "EU Guides for the Selection of the electoral observers" Council Decision 8728/99 PESC 165 COHOM 4 and will inform the Member States of the final list of selected observers. - Previous evaluations during EU EOMs and EODS/NEEDS training sessions will also be taken into account. - The Commission will use for the EU EOM the data already existing in the ROSTER system: http://eeas.europa.eu/eueom/become-an-observer/election-roster/index en.htm - Candidatures sent by email will not be taken into account. - The tentative date by which the Commission plans to inform Member states and the selected/non-selected Observers is 18/08/2021.
+- The Commission and EEAS will proceed with the selection of observers in the framework of the criteria outlined in the European Union Council Decision "EU Guides for the Selection of the electoral observers" Council Decision 8728/99 PESC 165 COHOM 4 and will inform the Member States of the final list of selected observers. - Previous evaluations during EU EOMs and EODS/NEEDS training sessions will also be considered. - The Commission will use for the EU EOM the data already existing in the ROSTER system: http://eeas.europa.eu/eueom/become-an-observer/election-roster/index en.htm - Candidatures sent by email will not be considered. - The tentative date by which the Commission plans to inform Member States and the selected/non-selected Observers is 16 December 2022.

-IMPORTANT REMARK: Applicants' references and professional experience might be checked and language knowledge tested through phone interviews by European Commission officials during the selection process.
+IMPORTANT REMARK: applicants' references and professional experience might be checked and language knowledge tested through phone interviews by European Commission officials during the selection process.

-7. THE COMMISSION INVITES THE MEMBER STATES:
+6. THE COMMISSION INVITES THE MEMBER STATES: